mdrichardson/treat-dispenser-old/README.md

 ## Needs to be done, but won't be unless I pick the project back up

 - [ ] 3D print a gravity-fed system
+- [ ] Store variable values in web database and have Photon request them at startup